 Anyone who has a Roland MKS-80 with a power transformer that’s not native to their region, now has the option to upgrade the power supply in their machine and plug it straight into their mains supply, without the need of going through an external transformer.

-Anyone with a Roland MKS-80 that has a bad power supply or broken transformer, can now bring a new lease of life to their machine.
+If your Roland MKS-80 has a bad power supply or broken transformer, you now have the option to potentially bring it back to life.
 Also bear in mind that the old FR2 PCBs are now very brittle and prone to dry joints and even cracking.

 Electronics in general doesn’t like heat.
 Aurora runs much cooler than the equivalent linear power supply.